Endurance races

 Daytona Beach

 Daytona Beach became a fabled location for the conquest of speed in the early 20th century.
-It was the stage for the exploits of the greatest champions, including Sir Malcolm Campbell, who set land speed records there.
-Daytona Beach later hosted competitions.
-NASCAR (National Association for Stock Car Auto Racing) held its first race there in 1948, and the nearby Daytona International Speedway was subsequently built.
+It was the scene of exploits by the greatest champions, including Sir Malcolm Campbell, who set World Land Speed Records there.
+Daytona Beach later hosted competitions on its now-legendary race track.
 Opened in 1959 and supported by Rolex since its inception, it has become the home of motor racing in the United States.

 At Daytona, everything revolves around the watch.
 If you win a trophy, it stays on a shelf.
 Money goes in the bank.
 But if you win a Rolex with the word “winner” engraved on the back, you wear it every day.